aisingapore/PeekingDuck/docs/source/tutorials/02_duck_confit.rst

 with the various objects being highlighted by PeekingDuck in bounding boxes.
 The 30-second video will auto-close at the end, or you can press ``q`` to end early.

-You can view all the available nodes and their respective configurable settings in PeekingDuck's :ref:`API documentation <api_doc>`.

 Record and Save Video File
 --------------------------